exthehamzah/HelpdeskChatBot/README.md

 For example: academic leave, internship, bachelor thesis

-This web-based chatbot can also be deployed into the internet domain (for example: example.com)
+This web-based chatbot can also be deployed into the internet website (for example: example.com)

 ## Requirements
 <ul>